Ian Jack: Personal life and death

 Jack married Aparna Bagchi in 1979; the couple divorced in 1992.
 He lived in Highbury, London, with his second wife, Lindy Sharpe.
 They had two children, and spent a part of every year on the Isle of Bute in the Firth of Clyde.

 Jack's paternal grandmother was born in India and lived with his grandfather in the now-demolished mining village of Lassodie, between Dunfermline and Kelty.

-Jack died in Paisley, Renfrewshire, on 28 October 2022, after a short illness, aged 77.
+Jack died from acute pancreatitis in Paisley, Renfrewshire, on 28 October 2022, aged 77.